phunanon/Chika/README.md

 `(fn func-name[ N params] [1-N forms])`: a function definition, with 0-N parameter symbols separated by spaces, and 1-N forms.

 `{form}`: an inline-function, comprised as one form.
 Note: parameters of surrounding functions cannot be referenced within inline-functions.
 Consider instead using a binding.
+Note: nested inline-functions are forbidden.

 `#`: first argument reference within an inline-function.
 `#num`: positional argument reference within an inline-function, e.g. `#3`.